Ihexon/fileyze/README.md

 # Watcher

-Watcher is a simple file status monitor service
+Watcher is a simple file status monitor service.

 ## usage